 - You stop paying your premiums on your 90th birthday but cover continues

-- £100 gift card when you buy a Direct Line Over 50 Life Insurance Plan before the 18/07/2019 - Free gift limited to 2 per household and paid after 6 months
+- £100 gift card when you buy a Direct Line Over 50s Life Insurance Plan - Free gift limited to 2 per household and paid after 6 months

 Things to consider

-- If you were to die during the first year (unless as a result of an accident) you wouldn’t be covered for the full cash sum however the premiums you have paid to that point would be fully refunded.
+- If you were to die during the first two years (unless as a result of an accident) you wouldn’t be covered for the full cash sum however 150% of the premiums you paid up to that point would be fully refunded.

 - As the cash sum paid out on death is fixed, inflation will reduce its value over time.

 - There is a chance you could pay more in monthly premiums than the cash sum paid out; it all depends on how long you live and therefore how long you pay into the plan.

 - If you stop paying your premiums when due, your life cover would stop and no money would be paid out.

 - The cash sum paid out may be subject to inheritance tax.